Prerequisites

 The code is completely compatible with the library example we listed above.

-On the line where we use dlsym we use the std::function support and templates.
-This as said in the last page is enabled using the URLL_USE_FUNCTIONAL macro
+On the line where we use dlsym, we use the std::function support and templates.
+This, as said in the last page, can be enabled using the URLL_USE_FUNCTIONAL macro.

-We also have a generic dlsym that just returns a void* that you can use to manually cast to the type of your variable/function.
-Additionally, we also provide support for C function pointers using the dlsym_func function and support for variables using the dlsym_var function.
+We also have a generic dlsym function, that just returns a void*, that you can use to manually cast to the type of your variable/function.
+Additionally, we also provide support for C function pointers, using the dlsym_func function and support for variables using the dlsym_var function.

 C API